PhD in Germany: Funded Doctoral Programs 2026

 5. Helmholtz Association

-The Helmholtz Association is Germany's largest research organization, with 18 research centers and an annual budget exceeding €5 billion.
+The Helmholtz Association is Germany's largest research organization, with 18 research centers And an annual budget exceeding €5 billion.
 Doctoral programs at Helmholtz centers are often organized through the Helmholtz Graduate Schools.

 - Funding — Typically TV-L E13 (65%) or equivalent.
 Some centers offer 75% positions.